Today I’m going to take you through the process I use to make my own canvases.

 For this reason, I use quarter-round trim pieces as well, so the frame’s outside border will have a lip or edge.

 You can cut the trim pieces with whatever tool you used on the other pieces of wood.

-However, you may prefer to use a miter box instead of a power tool for them.
+However, you may want to use a miter box instead of a power tool for them.

-The trim pieces are so thin that if you do use a power saw, brace the trim piece with another piece of wood so that your fingers don’t have to be anywhere close to the blade when cutting.
+The trim pieces are so thin that if you use a power saw, brace the trim piece with another piece of wood so they don’t move all around and your fingers don’t have to be anywhere close to the blade when cutting.